textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 In the upcoming release, a new feature is introduced.
 Under the Name column of the themes table, at right of the name, will be a contextual theme-switching link that works as follows:

 * <span class="information">Activate</span>.
 When a theme is blue and reads ‘Activate’, it is ready to be used to switch themes.
-* <span class="success">Active</span>When the link is green and reads ‘Active’, it is currently applied to the website front-end presentation.
+* <span class="success">**Active**</span>.
+When the link is green and reads ‘Active’, it is currently applied to the website front-end presentation.

 ![Active theme indicator](https://docs.textpattern.com/img/active-theme-indicator.png)

-See [Same structure; different theme](#same-structure-different-theme) for more about using this feature and what is happening behind the scenes.
+See [Switching themes](#switching-themes) for more about using this feature and what is happening behind the scenes.

 ### Assets association